opatiny/chemexper-internship-workbook/general/skills.md

 - Understand how to structure topics
 - Creating an MQTT broker, publisher and subscriber from command line
-- Create MQTT publishers and subscribers from a Javascript program
+- Create MQTT publishers and subscribers from Node.js program
 - Create MQTT publishers and subscribers in Node-Red

-## NPM

-- Various commands to install, update, remove packages
-- Publish a package to NPM